- UCI is ranked #7 among public universities nationwide by U.S. News & World Report

 With your talents and our achievements, together, we can take each other higher.

 - The New York Times ranks UCI #1 in the nation doing the most for the American dream.

 - #2 healthiest college in the West according to Greatist.

-- #3 in Sierra magazine’s green schools ranking.
+- Top 10 in Sierra magazine’s green schools ranking for nine consecutive years.

 - MONEY magazine rates UCI the #1 campus for beach lovers.